FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 Signature:

-func (p userProvider) SearchWithCount(ctx fluxaorm.Context, where fluxaorm.Where, pager *fluxaorm.Pager) ([]*UserEntity, int, error)
+func (p userProvider) SearchManyWithTotal(ctx fluxaorm.Context, query *fluxaorm.DBQuery) ([]*UserEntity, int, error)

 Redis Search Methods

-If an entity has Redis Search configured, additional methods are generated:
+If an entity has Redis Search configured, additional methods and fields are generated:

-• SearchInRedis(ctx, where, pager) -- search using Redis Search, returns full entities
+• SearchManyInRedis(ctx, query) -- search using Redis Search, returns full entities

-• SearchOneInRedis(ctx, where) -- search for a single entity using Redis Search
+• SearchOneInRedis(ctx, query) -- search for a single entity using Redis Search

-• SearchInRedisWithCount(ctx, where, pager) -- search with total count
+• SearchManyInRedisWithTotal(ctx, query) -- search with total count

 • ReindexRedisSearch(ctx) -- rebuild the entire Redis Search index from MySQL data